Dre Campbell Farm

 Green LacewingMost gardens seem to be overrun by little red mites, but the green lacewing can reduce their presence significantly.

-They feed on whiteflies, caterpillars, small aphids, thrips, mealybugs, and mites.
+They feed on mites, whiteflies, caterpillars, insect eggs, aphids, thrips, and leafhoppers.

-Moreover, you can purchase them for a rather cheap price.
-In addition to being affordable, these beneficial garden insects also work well with most other good insects because they do not prey on them.
+Moreover, you can purchase them online or at some gardening centers.
+These beneficial garden insects also work well with most other good insects because they do not prey on them.

 8. Wasps